Running For Office As An Introvert

 There is a misconception that every leader must be an extreme extrovert.
 The archetype of a politician throughout history has been that of a man (sigh) who is constantly surrounded by people at all times—a man who has no problem speaking out on any and every topic without any hesitation.
 But the face of politics is changing and we, therefore, must change our thinking and throw out the tired norms.
-A record number of women in 2018 are running for office.
-Not only that, but women from different walks of life and of many different races are winning.
+A record number of women were elected in 2022, at the state and national level.
 And so it only makes sense that as we think of issues of diversity, as we think of changing the face of leadership in politics, we must also remind ourselves not to forget to acknowledge and support differing personality types and leadership styles.

 No, there is nothing wrong with being an extrovert, but it must also be said that there is nothing wrong with identifying as an introvert.
 Introverts are often written off as unsociable, noncommittal, and or generally resistant to leading, but introverts are so much more than these perceived “shortcomings” and can contribute an interesting perspective to their communities and networks.

 So you want to run for office as an introvert?
 You can.
 And you can win.
-Join the more than 22,000 women in the She Should Run Incubator to start carving out your own unique path to public office.
+Join the more than 30,000 women in the She Should Run Community to start carving out your own unique path to public office.

 Enjoying our blog content?
 Help pay it forward so more women are able to wake up to their political potential.
 Donate to support She Should Run.